-I.2 Policy 68 requires that all residential developments should make provision for open space and sports facilities in accordance with the Council's Open Space and Recreation Standards, as set out below.
+- 1.2 Policy 68 requires that all residential developments should contribute to the provision of open space and recreation sites/facilities in accordance with the council's Open Space and Recreation Standards, the Playing Pitch Strategy and the Indoor Sports Facility Strategy.
 The Council's Open Space and Recreation Strategy provides further detail on the justification for these standards and includes guidance on accessibility and quality.
-It also includes further guidance as to when open space should be provided on-site, and when it should be provided through commuted payments.
 Table I.1 sets out the standards for different types of open space and recreation provision.
-They apply to all schemes for new residential developments and the requirement is based on the net number of residents accommodated in the new development.
+They apply to all schemes for new residential developments and the requirement is based on the net number of residents accommodated in the new development. - 1.3 The Playing Pitch Strategy and Indoor Sports Facility Strategy take into account planned growth to 2031.
+However, there will be instances where large windfall sites come forward which have not been accounted for in the strategies.
+Where this is the case, applicants should provide a sports strategy (also known as a facilities development plan) setting out the details of specific facilities to be developed, the rationale and need for these.
+The process will involve consultation with Sport England and the relevant National Governing Bodies for sport.